pu2clr/RDA5807/examples/RDA5807_03_ATTINY_84_85/README.md

 | SCLK / CLK      |     SCL          |     7         |

 The ATtiny core board/plataform can be installed using the Arduino IDE boards manager.
-Insert the URL http://drazzy.com/package_drazzy.com_index.json on board manager.

-On menu Preferences, enter the above URL in "Additional Boards Manager URLs;
+Inserts the URL http://drazzy.com/package_drazzy.com_index.json on board manager.
+To do that, go to Preferences, enter the above URL in "Additional Boards Manager URLs.
 To setup ATtiny85 on Arduino IDE, go to Tools Menu, Board, Board Manager and install "ATTinyCore by Spence Konde".

 See [ATTiny Core - 1634, x313, x4, x41, x5, x61, x7, x8 and 828 for Arduino](https://github.com/SpenceKonde/ATTinyCore).